t3rn/t3rn/docs/main/docs/resources/security.md

 ### **Key Actors and Roles**

 - **Order Creators**:
-  Initiate cross-chain transactions by submitting orders with specified parameters.
+  Initiate crosschain transactions by submitting orders with specified parameters.
 - **Executors**:
   Decentralized actors responsible for bid placement and transaction execution.
 Incentivized via rewards locked in the protocol.